Make Me Smile (Come Up and See Me): Recording

 The new line-up of the band recorded The Best Years of Our Lives album in November–December 1974 at Abbey Road Studios in London.
-On a day in November, Harley arrived at the studio and played the band the original slow blues version of the song for them to rehearse.
-Harley recalled to Uncut in 2012: "It was a little dirgy, slower and a little pedestrian, very on the beat".
+On a day in November, Harley arrived at the studio and played the band the original "slow blues" version of the song for them to rehearse.
+Harley recalled to Uncut in 2012 that it was "a little dirgy, slower and a little pedestrian, very on the beat", while guitarist Jim Cregan recounted in 2022 that the original presentation was "a bit ramshackle" and "not an obvious single".

 After producer Alan Parsons heard the song, he suggested speeding the song's tempo up, as he felt it would suit the song better.
 Harley then developed the song further, introducing tacets, dead stops and gaps into it.
 Harley recalled in 2014: "Alan was great, he didn't try to dissuade me, he just said, 'Do it'."
 On The One Show, Harley added: "Suddenly it was swinging, and bopping, and ooh-la-la.
 We saw a hit record being built here, there was no doubt."

 In a 2015 interview for Songwriting Magazine, Parsons recalled:

+Keyboardist Duncan Mackay came up with the ascending notes used for the song's introduction.
 A saxophone solo was originally planned for the song's instrumental break.
-However, after hearing Harley's idea for the solo, guitarist Jim Cregan began to play the idea on the guitar.
+However, after hearing Harley's idea for the solo, Cregan began to play the idea on the guitar.
 Harley recalled in 2014:

 A number of backing singers contributed to the song, including future chart-topper Tina Charles, as well as Yvonne Keeley, Linda Lewis and Liza Strike.

 When the song was near completion, Harley played an early mix of the song to Bob Mercer, who was the head of A&R at EMI.
-Mercer was so blown away by what he heard that he immediately pronounced the song as a number-one hit.
 Harley remembered: "We were all drinking Martini, it was late at night, and we were completely knackered.
 Bob came in and was absolutely blown away.
-I asked him what he thought and he said simply, "Number one".
+I asked him what he thought and he said simply, 'Number one'".

 By the time the song was finished, Harley and the band felt confident the song was a hit single.
 He recalled: "We certainly smelled something cooking that was very special.
 We had a huge chorus on there.
 Once they'd [the backing vocalists] had done their bit I came up with The Beatles bit – 'Ooh-la-la-la' – kind of from their "Rubber Soul" period.
 I made the song really hooky because the lyrics are quite dark and cynical, frankly."